A royal residence

-Henry VIII (1509-47) continued the work begun on the royal residential buildings by his father Henry VII, but on a grander scale.
+Henry VIII began work on the royal residential buildings started by his father Henry VII, but on a grander scale.

 He commissioned a large range of timber-framed lodgings, primarily for the comfort and enjoyment of his second wife, Anne Boleyn, ready for her coronation in 1533.